 - Beta-Carotene / Vitamin A (Retinol)

 Vitamin A (retinol) down-regulates the production of keratin, the protein that binds skin cells together, and slows down the turnover of dead skin cells.
 It addresses hyperkeratinization and is why vitamin A is the most verified strategy for treating acne (hello Accutane).
-Synthetic vitamin A treatments like Accutane, retinoids, and trentinoin can be effective, but can be extremely irritating with skin becoming red and dry.
+Synthetic vitamin A treatments like Accutane, retinoids, and tretinoin can be effective but can be extremely irritating to skin becoming red and dry.
 A natural, gentler way to get the benefits of vitamin A without the irritation is to use a natural source that contains beta-carotene.
 Beta-carotene is the precursor molecule to vitamin A and is converted to vitamin a within the human body.
 It has been shown that beta-carotene is readily absorbed into skin cells and is converted into vitamin A. Ingredients such as sea buckthorn oil and rosehip oil are excellent sources of beta-carotene and should be included in your daily skincare regimen.

-While definitely not the most fun part of a facial, extractions are an excellent way to remove deep rooted clogged pores.
+While definitely not the most fun part of a facial, extractions are an excellent way to remove deep-rooted clogged pores.
 During the extraction process, an esthetician will use a simple set of metal tools to manually clear out the pore.
 Leave this one to the professionals who have been specially trained to do this.
 This is not something to DIY as you can damage your skin without the right technique.

 What pore clearing treatment works for you?
 Tell us about it in the comments!